 - Get curated resources and expert help from Azure engineers and partners for every stage of your migration journey through the Azure Migration Programme.

 Learn how to implement cost-effective, highly secure, easy-to-manage backup for all of your on-premises and cloud resources with Azure Backup.

 For most organisations, the answer depends on the size and complexity of their migration project, as well as their in-house IT capabilities.
 Azure offers a variety of resources, tools, training and guidance for both in-house and partner-assisted migrations:

-- If you’re not sure where to begin, we recommend joining the free Azure Migration Programme to get customised recommendations, a phone consultation with an Azure expert, curated resources and partner recommendations.
+- If you are not sure where to begin, we recommend joining the free Azure Migration Programme to get customised recommendations, a phone consultation with an Azure expert, curated resources and partner recommendations.

-- If you want to implement your migration (or parts of it) on your own, take a look at the Azure cloud migration resources page for migration videos, webinars, scenario guides and learning resources for the most common scenarios and workloads.
+- If you want to implement your migration (or parts of it) on your own, check out the Azure cloud migration resources page for migration videos, webinars, scenario guides and learning resources for most common scenarios and workloads.